 Is your prescription drug plan right for you?

 The Medicare Part D open enrollment period is now closed.
-However, you may still enroll if you're turning 65 (you're eligible within 3 months before and after your 65th birthday month), or if you've lost employer coverage, or have a qualifying disability.2 If you are eligible, Walgreens can help with a free custom online report that compares major Medicare Part D plans in your area—including monthly premiums, co-pays and deductibles.3,4
+However, you may still enroll if you're turning 65 (you're eligible within 3 months before and after your 65th birthday), or if you've lost employer coverage, are retiring or have a qualifying disability.
+If you are eligible, Walgreens can help with a custom online report that compares major Medicare Part D plans in your area-including monthly premiums, co-pays and deductibles.2,3

 Comparing Medicare Part D and Part C

 Prescription Drug Plan (Part D)

 - Covers only out-patient prescription drugs.

 - To enroll, you must have either Medicare Part A or Part B (or both).

 - Medicare Part D premiums are in addition to your Part A (if any) and/or Part B premiums.

 Medicare Advantage Plan (Part C)

 - Two types: Medicare Advantage with prescription drug coverage (MA-PD) and Medicare Advantage without prescription drug coverage (MA).